AnthonyTechnologies/python-junie-config/README.md

 ## Contents

 - `.junie/` — Home for Junie-specific materials used by this repository.
-  - `intermediate_files/` — The place for Junie to store the files it generates that are not relate to the project
+  - `intermediate_files/` — The place for Junie to store the files it generates that are not relate to the project.
-  - `logs/` — The place for Junie to store task logs
+  - `logs/` — The place for Junie to store task logs.
   - `guidelines.md` — Project guidelines Junie should follow when assisting on tasks (conduct, logging, Python styleguide pointers, and workflow expectations).
 - `LICENSE` — License for this repository.
 - `README` — The README (this file) for this repository.

-> Note: Some teams keep a copy of this repository (or just the `.junie` folder) in their project roots so Junie always sees the same playbook regardless of codebase.

 ## Usage